artifex404/wp-power-stats/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install the plugin and get it to work.

 1. Upload `wp-power-stats.zip` to the `/wp-content/plugins/` directory
 2. Unzip `wp-power-stats.zip` in the folder
-3. Activate the plugin through the 'Plugins' menu in Wordpress
+3. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = The plugin does not work, what should I do? =

-Disable and then re-enable the plugin in the 'Plugins' menu in Wordpress.
+Disable and then re-enable the plugin in the 'Plugins' menu in WordPress.

 = Where are the settings for the plugin located? =

-They are located in 'WP Power Stats' section under 'Settings' menu.
+They are located under 'Statistics' section in the 'Settings' section.

+= When I test the plugin, the pageview number increments by 2, is it a bug? =

+If you test the plugin by loading the blog, make sure that you have the setting 'Administration Exclusion' under the 'Exclusions' tab set to 'yes'.
+One hit is formed from the blog view, the other one from the administration panel hit if the setting is set to 'no'.

 == Screenshots ==